kenzanlabs/serverless-task-notification/README.md

 The build script installs the Serverless framework and all required dependencies, then builds the FE artifacts.

 Serverless handles the rest!

+To completely teardown your deployment use: `bash scripts/teardown.sh`